 Capital One: Best for High-volume Transactions

-The Capital One Spark Business Basic Checking is one of the best business checking bank accounts for LLC owners who process a large number of monthly transactions?
+The Capital One Spark Business Basic Checking is the best for processing a large number of monthly transactions?
 Then Capital One is ideal for you.
-It offers unlimited transactions and no transaction fees.
-There’s also no service fee when you keep a minimum of $2,000 in your account.
-Capital One has more than 39,000 in-network ATMs and approximately 750 branch locations in the US but you must visit a branch to apply.
+It offers unlimited transactions with no transaction fees.
+In addition, the monthly service fee is waived if you keep a minimum of $2,000 in your account.
+Plus, this bank has more than 39,000 in-network ATMs and approximately 750 branch locations in the US.
+However, you must visit a branch to apply.

-Who it’s best for: LLCs located in Connecticut, Delaware, Louisiana, Maryland, New Jersey, New York, Texas, Virginia, and Washington, D.C., that process more than 200 transactions each month.
-Capital one is only one of two banks on our list that offers unlimited free transactions.
+Who it’s best for: LLCs located in Connecticut, Delaware, Louisiana, Maryland, New Jersey, New York, Texas, Virginia, and Washington, D.C., and that process more than 200 transactions each month.

 - Monthly fee: $15; waived if you maintain a $2,000 minimum 30 or 90-day average balance or if you have two other Capital One accounts